Emmerson Mnangagwa, biography, latest news, exile - Pindula, Local Knowledge

 Political Career

 He joined politics at a very tender age after being recruited into the Zimbabwe African People's Union (ZAPU) by Willie Musarurwa in 1962.
 He then went to China and later Egypt where he received his military training in 1963.[7].
-When ZAPU and ZANU split, he joined ZANU and Mugabe got him released from detention.
 During his early days as a political activist he was nick-named "Ngwena" due to his crocodile style in sabotage activities against the colonial government.[5]
 It was reported that he was part of the Crocodile Gang, an elite group of guerrilla fighters during Zimbabwe's war of independence from white race minority rule which carried out massive sabotage activities against the colonial government.

 When he came back from China, he was reported to have fought the liberation struggle against the Ian Smith regime.
 He is believed to have been a victim of the regime's brutality when he was arrested and tortured in 1965 after allegedly helping blow up a train near Fort Victoria (now Masvingo) He was reportedly given a death sentence but eventually spent the following ten years in prison.
 The torture was reported to have been so severe that he lost the sense of hearing in one ear and also made him unconscious for days.[8]